enmo’s IoT.Over.Beacon technology enables new and valuable use cases for the TI SimpleLink™ Bluetooth Smart®/Multi-Standard SensorTag (CC2650)

 IoT.Over.Beacon transmission initiated by user via button push

 |SensorTag starts logging data when button is pushed (all 10 sensor values are stored once per second)

 SensorTag stops logging data when button is pushed again – it then starts broadcasting in IoT.Over.Beacon mode

 When phone comes into range, all stored data is read by phone or after 5-minutes has elapsed, whichever occurs first – after which, SensorTag returns to step 1

 User must push button again to start data logging again

-51 seconds of data can be stored by this reference firmware, after which data is overwritten
+51 seconds of data can be stored by this starter firmware, after which data is overwritten

 IoT.Over.Beacon transmission automatically occurs every 10-minutes